enzo-project/enzo-e/getting_started.rst

 Downloading
 ===========

 ``Enzo-P / Cello`` is currently in beta-testing.
-To obtain V2.0b of the source code, you may clone it from the Bitbucket repository `Enzo-P/Cello bitbucket repository
+To obtain the latest version of the source code, you may clone it from the Bitbucket repository `Enzo-P / Cello bitbucket repository
 <https://bitbucket.org/cello-project/cello-src/>`_:

    ``hg clone https://bitbucket.org/cello-project/cello-src``